 4.4.40.3 Modification of existing ECS Address Configuration Information

-In order to modify an existing individual ECS Address Configuration Information resource, the AF shall initiate an HTTP PUT request to the "Individual ECS Address Configuration Information" resource.
+In order to modify an existing "Individual ECS Address Configuration Information Set" resource, the AF shall initiate an HTTP PUT request to the "Individual ECS Address Configuration Information Set" resource.
 The request body shall include the EcsAddressInfo data structure, which shall include the same contents as described in clause 4.4.30.2.

 Upon receipt of the corresponding HTTP PUT request message,the V-NEF authorizes the request and if the AF was authorized by the V-NEF to provide the ECS Address Configuration Information, the V-NEF may interact with the V-UDR to update the associated ECS Address Roaming Data by using the Nudr_DataRepository service as defined in 3GPP TS 29.519 [23].
-If the request is accepted by the V-UDR and the V-UDR informs the V-NEF with a successful response or if no interaction with the UDR takes place and the V-NEF successfully handles the information locally, the V-NEF shall update the "Individual ECS Address Configuration Information" resource and send an HTTP "200 OK" response with the EcsAddressInfo data structure including the contents of the created ECS Address Configuration Information resource in the response body or an HTTP "204 No Content" response.
+If the request is accepted by the V-UDR and the V-UDR informs the V-NEF with a successful response or if no interaction with the UDR takes place and the V-NEF successfully handles the information locally, the V-NEF shall update the "Individual ECS Address Configuration Information Set" resource and send an HTTP "200 OK" response with the EcsAddressInfo data structure including the contents of the created ECS Address Configuration Information resource in the response body or an HTTP "204 No Content" response.
 If the V-NEF receives an error response from the V-UDR, the V-NEF shall not update the resource and shall respond to the AF with a proper error status code.
 If the V-NEF received within an error response a "ProblemDetails" data structure with a "cause" attribute indicating an application error, the V-NEF shall relay this error response to the AF with a corresponding application error, if applicable.

 *** 3rd Change ***

-4.4.40.4 Deletion of existing Individual ECS Address Configuration Information
+4.4.40.4 Deletion of existing Individual ECS Address Configuration Information Set

-In order to delete an existing ECS Address Configuration Information resource, the AF shall send an HTTP DELETE request message to the V-NEF targetting the URI of this "Individual ECS Address Configuration Information" resource.
+In order to delete an existing ECS Address Configuration Information Set resource, the AF shall send an HTTP DELETE request message to the V-NEF targetting the URI of this "Individual ECS Address Configuration Information Set" resource.
 The V-NEF may interact with the V-UDR by invoking the Nudr_DataRepository service as described in 3GPP TS 29.519 [23] to delete the ECS Address Roaming Data in the application data of the V-UDR.

-After receiving a successful response from the V-UDR or after successful local handling, the V-NEF shall delete the "Individual ECS Address Configuration Information" resource and shall respond to the AF with an HTTP "204 No Content" response message.
+After receiving a successful response from the V-UDR or after successful local handling, the V-NEF shall delete the "Individual ECS Address Configuration Information Set" resource and shall respond to the AF with an HTTP "204 No Content" response message.

 If the V-NEF receives an error response from the V-UDR, the V-NEF shall take proper error handling actions and shall respond to the AF with a proper error status code.
 If the V-NEF received within an error response a "ProblemDetails" data structure with a "cause" attribute indicating an application error, the V-NEF shall relay this error response to the AF with a corresponding application error, when applicable.